ninaN1988/project/INSTALL.md

 2. Download Composer and install it globally on computer (https://getcomposer.org/download/)

 3. Download project from repository and unzip to c:\wamp\www\Railway\
- (c:\wamp\www\Railway\public\index.php)

-4. terminal
+(project rename to Railway in www folder) (c:\wamp\www\Railway\public\index.php)

-- cd to folder where is composer.json
+4. in git terminal change directory to folder where is composer.json
+- cd /d/wamp/www/Railway
+instal composer using command
 - composer install

 5. Open in Browser http://localhost/railway/public/index.php